mrseanryan/gpt-preview/README.md

 # gpt-preview README

-A Node.js library and dev tool for previewing the output of an LLM or AI Agent
+A Node.js library and dev tool for previewing the output of an LLM or AI Agent (using an LLM)

 - take complex output such as Function Calls or GraphQL mutations, and generate easy to view 'previews'
 - can be used as a library in an AI application, to provide user with a preview of the AI actions, before the user actually agrees to apply the actions.